Efoneli/ToDo-App-with-Local-Storage/README.md

-# functional ToDo-App with Local Storage
+# A functional ToDo-App with Local Storage

 Created to help manage time,
 This app uses HTML, TailwindCSS, JavaScript and can be stored in Local Storage.